 backup sensors for a measured property, the warning will have a lower priority.

-The server will receive messages from the various sensors through an http call.
-For each message received, it will verify the authenticity of the sensor by checking the relation DB in which the sensor identities are recorded.
+The server will receive messages from the various sensors through an HTTP call.
+For each message received, it will verify the authenticity of the sensor by checking the relational DB in which the sensor identities are recorded.
 A "check" control module which resides on the server will check if it receives from each sensor (at least once a minute under normal conditions) a message and will compare the measured value that the sensor will send through the message with the maximum threshold value preloaded in a cache inside the server to be as efficient as possible in the comparison.
 The failure of a type of sensor will be shown in orange (considering an alert situation) if in the same environment there are other sensors that detect the same type of data otherwise in red (considering a warning situation)

 • Different managers are given information with different levels of detail, based on